Verulamium

 Verulamium was a town in Roman Britain.
 It was sited southwest of the modern city of St Albans in Hertfordshire, England.
+The major ancient Roman route Watling Street passed through the city, but was realigned in medieval times to bring trade to St Albans.
+It was about a day's walk from London.

-A large portion of the Roman city remains unexcavated, being now park and agricultural land, though much has been built upon.
-The major ancient Roman route Watling Street passed through the city.
+A large portion of the Roman city remains unexcavated, being now park and agricultural land, although due to ploughing on the privately owned agricultural half of the city a lot of damage has been done, as proven by parts of mosaic floors that have been found on the surface, and results of ground penetrating radar show outlines of buildings as smudges rather than clearly defined walls like those protected by the parkland.

+Part of the Roman city has been built upon, such as the small settlement around the Anglo-Saxon St Michael's Church.
 Much of the site and its environs is now a scheduled monument.

 History

 Before the Romans established their settlement, there was already a tribal centre in the area which belonged to the Catuvellauni.
 This settlement is usually called Verlamion.
 The etymology is uncertain but the name has been reconstructed as *Uerulāmion, which would have a meaning like "[the tribe or settlement] of the broad hand" (Uerulāmos) in Brittonic.
 In this pre-Roman form, it was among the first places in Britain recorded by name.
 The settlement was established by Tasciovanus, who minted coins there.